ucsb-cs148-w25/pj03-gauchograduate/gauchograduate/src/pages/api/knowledge.md

 ### Type Safety
 Because we are using typescript, we want to make sure that endpoints follow type rules.
 Make sure to note the types in app/components/coursetypes.ts as well as the types in types/next-auth.d.ts.

+### JSON Handling in Prisma
+When working with JSON fields in Prisma:
+- Always cast JSON data from Prisma as `unknown` first, then to your expected type: `data as unknown as YourType`
+- When updating JSON fields, use `JSON.parse(JSON.stringify(data))` to ensure proper serialization
+- This prevents type errors when working with complex nested objects in JSON fields
+- When modifying nested JSON data, always preserve all existing fields (like overrides and firstQuarter) to avoid data loss

 ### Testing
 - Use Jest for testing API endpoints
 - Tests are located in `__tests__` directories next to the files they test